paragdangui/NestJS-Pilot-Technical-Challenge/extra-features-todo.md

 # Extra features:

-## Add the ability to add multiple list items with a single with a single request:
+## Add the ability to add multiple list items with a single with a single request: (Added to this project)

 This feature allows users to batch-create multiple list items in one API call, improving efficiency and reducing server requests.
 It could involve accepting an array of items in the request body, validating each item, and creating them in bulk.
 This enhances the user experience for scenarios where users need to quickly populate a list.